carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 ### Estimating Memory Requirements

-Since the largest variables in the script are `x`, `y`, and `radii`, each containing `n_samples` points, we'll modify the script to report their total memory required.
+Since the largest variables in the script are `x`, `y`, and `radii`, each containing `n_samples` points, we'll modify the script to report the total memory required.
 Each point in `x`, `y`, or `radii` is stored as a NumPy `float64`, we can use NumPy's [`dtype`](